 A polarizer is a kind of optical filter where the light transmission depends strongly on the polarization state.
-Normally, light with linear polarization in a certain direction is passed, and light polarized in an orthogonal direction is blocked: it may be absorbed or sent to a different direction.
+Normally, light with linear polarization in a certain direction is passed, and light polarized in an orthogonal direction is either absorbed or sent to a different direction.

-One can also construct devices passing light with a certain circular polarization, usually using one or more quarter waveplates in conjunction with a linear polarizer.
+Most polarizers act based on linear polarizations.
+However, one can also construct devices passing light with a certain circular polarization, usually using one or more quarter waveplates or possibly Faraday rotators in conjunction with a linear polarizer.

 Note that a polarizer can not convert any polarization of input light into the wanted polarization; this is physically not possible.
 It can only remove light with the unwanted polarization.

 Ideal versus Real Polarizers

 An ideal polarizer would have the following properties:

 - Light with the “correct” polarization state is passed completely (without any loss of optical power), whereas light with the other polarization direction is blocked completely (perfect extinction).